The-Venus-Project/ProgrammingFundamentals/README.md

 # ProgrammingFundamentals
 Welcome to test/learn/study group for programming fundamentals.
-Now, try to upload a task in the group repository
+Now, please upload a .txt file with your first and last names in it, where you are from, what are your hobbies and what made you choose SoftUni